 7.6.16.
 Cosmetics.
 Male Cadets are not authorized to wear cosmetics.
 Female Cadets may wear cosmetics; however, if worn, they will be conservative (moderate, being within reasonable limits; not excessive or extreme) and in good taste.
 Female Cadets will not wear shades of lipstick that detract from the uniform, or that are extreme colors.
 Some examples of extreme colors include but are not limited to, purple, gold, blue, black, bright (fire-engine) red, and fluorescent colors.
 Cosmetics will not be worn during field conditions.

 7.6.17.
 Fingernails.
 Fingernails must be clean and neat.
 They will compliment skin tone, be a single color or French manicure.
-Nails must not have decorations; will not wear shades of polish that distinctly contrast with their complexion, that detract from the uniform, or that are extreme.
+Nails must not have decorations; will not wear shades of polish that distinctly contrast with their complexion, which detract from the uniform, or that are extreme.
 Some examples of extreme colors include, but are not limited to, purple, gold, blue, black, bright (fire-engine) red, and fluorescent colors.
 Designs will not be applied to nails.
 Nail polish is prohibited for male cadets while in uniform.

 7.6.18.
 Nametags.
-Are a part of the uniform and must be worn on the shirt and service dress coat, (if provided).
+Are a part of the uniform and must be worn on a shirt and service dress coat, (if provided).
 Exceptions can be made for Honor Guard and Drill Teams during competitive events or special activities.

 7.6.19.
 Insignia.
 Cadets will be issued enough rank insignia to allow wearing on coat (service dress or lightweight) and shirt.
 If the coat is removed, the cadet will still be in proper uniform.